akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Event adapters

-Event adapters can be programmatically added to your `EventSourcedBehavior`s that can convert from your `Event` type to another type that is then passed to the journal.
+Event adapters can be programmatically added to your @apidoc[typed.*.EventSourcedBehavior]s that can convert from your `Event` type to another type that is then passed to the journal.

 Defining an event adapter is done by extending an EventAdapter: